serzhansafin/ROBT310_image_processing/README.md

 “Dither is an intentionally applied form of noise used to randomize quantization error, preventing largescale patterns such as color banding in images.”
 Floyd–Steinberg dithering is used

+The image on the left is grayscale image with 256 levels, and the image on right has only two
+levels: black and white.
+You see gray tones on the right, however it is only an illusion.

 ![Figure 1.
 Part 1: 1.1](part2.PNG)